VanAndelInstitute/virtual-slide-viewer-backend/README.md

 for DeepZoom tiles by using [OpenSlide Python](https://openslide.org/api/python/) to fetch TIFF tiles and [Pillow-SIMD](https://github.com/uploadcare/pillow-simd) to shrink tiles as needed.

 ## Build and deploy
-The infrastructure code is currently a [SAM app](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-getting-started.html).
-You'll need to [install Docker to build](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html) the OpenSlide and libdmtx Lambda layers.

 ### Prerequisites
-- [ ] Create a SAM deployment bucket.
+The infrastructure code is currently a [SAM app](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+You'll need to install the [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and create a deployment bucket for the `sam package` command.
+You'll also need to [install Docker](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install-mac.html#serverless-sam-cli-install-mac-docker) for the [`--use-container` flag](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-using-build.html#build-zip-archive) to build the native Linux binaries for the OpenSlide and libdmtx Lambda layers.

+You'll also need:
-- [ ] Validate the email address used for the user pool in Amazon SES (region us-east-1).
+- [ ] A validated email address used for the user pool in Amazon SES ([in region us-east-1 or us-west-2](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html#user-pool-email-developer)).
-- [ ] [Create/activate](README_DATASYNC.md) the AWS DataSync agent and create a source location for the ScanScope workstation.
+- [ ] An [AWS DataSync agent](README_DATASYNC.md) and a source location for the ScanScope workstation.
+These resources will be shared among multiple deployments.

 ### Build and package function resources:
 ```